 It is also possible to carve directly into both halves of the mold.
-If the halves must correspond, mark a center point at the top and bottom of the two parts and use these marks to line up a similarly marked drawing on tracing
+If the halves must correspond, mark a center point at the top and bottom of the two parts and use these marks to line up a similarly marked drawing on tracing paper whose outing can then be traced onto the cuttle-bone.

-It is also possible to carve directly into both halves of the mold.
-If the halves must correspond, mark a centrpoint at the top and bottom of the two parts and use these marks to line up a similarly marked drawing on tracing paper whose outline can then be traced onto the cuttlebone.
 Another method is to carve both mold halves in such a way that parts overlap in places to be sure they become one unit in the casting.
-In this case, both sides of the resulting casting are different, and some flat parts will be seen from either side to contrast with those that are in retief.
+In this case, both sides of the resulting casting arc different, and some flat parts will be seen from either side to contrast with those that are in relief.